-- Burning, boiling of articles and equipment, use of steam or hot water are effective methods of disinfection.
+- Burning, boiling of articles and equipment, and use of steam or hot water are effective disinfection methods.

-- Water troughs and feed mangers and floor should be washed with 4% hot sodium bicarbonate solution regularly.
+- Water troughs, feed managers, and floors should be washed regularly with 4% hot sodium bicarbonate solution.

-- Quick lime and calcium oxide should be sprinkled over manure, animal discharge on the floor to act as disinfectant and deodorant.
+- Quick lime and calcium oxide should be sprinkled over manure and animal discharge on the floor to act as disinfectant and deodorant.

 - Other chemicals used are- potassium permanganate, bleaching powder, caustic soda, and cationic detergents.